 For additional support, check out Spacelift, a sophisticated and compliant infrastructure delivery platform that makes Terraform management easy.
 It brings with it a GitOps flow, so your infrastructure repository is synced with your Terraform Stacks, and pull requests show you a preview of what they’re planning to change.
 It also has an extensive selection of policies, which lets you automate compliance checks and build complex multi-stack workflows.

-Similarly, to pass the data into the target resource, prefer to use the cloud-native way to achieve the same.
+Similarly, you should use a cloud-native approach to pass the data into the target resource.
 For example, while provisioning an AWS EC2 instance, the user_data attribute can be used to pass certain scripting data to the instances.
-These mechanisms depend on cloud-init software – which has become an industry standard – that takes care of the initialization process when the instance boots.
+These mechanisms depend on cloud-init software, which has become an industry standard and that takes care of the initialization process when the instance boots.

-Provisioners have the most influence on the resource during the creation process since the scripts which are run during the instance boot process play a key role in the lifetime of the resource which has just started.
-If there is certain data, application, patches, etc. that can be pre-configured into a machine image, then prefer to create custom AMIs, over provisioners.
+Provisioners have the most influence on the resource during the creation process because the scripts run during the instance boot process play a key role in the lifetime of the resource that has just started.
+If certain data, applications, patches, etc., can be pre-configured into a machine image, it is preferable to create custom AMIs.

 Terraform Management Made Easy